 What is RVN’s position on allowing new curb cuts on neighborhood streets to accommodate auto access to properties?

-RVN has actively opposed any request for a new curb cut on any property with existing alley access for parking, aesthetic and safety issues.
+RVN actively opposes any request for a new curb cut on any property with existing alley access for parking, aesthetic and safety issues.
 Each curb cut breaks up the clean parkway lines of the block, eliminates one to three public parking spaces, creates a new pedestrian safety risk and introduces an additional traffic safety risk.
-Approval for a curb cut comes from the Alderman’s office with input from the neighborhood groups.
-When homeowners and contractors are developing new building or renovation plans, we encourage them to avoid plans that would require new curb cuts.
+Approval for a curb cut comes from the Alderman’s office with input from neighborhood groups.
+When homeowners and contractors are developing new building or renovation plans, we encourage them to avoid plans that require new curb cuts.

 Is there a requirement for new single-family homes to have a backyard?